Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Background

 where $v$ is the input variable, $a(\cdot)$ is the activation of the neuron of interest, and $R(\cdot)$ is a regularizer.
 This can be easily extended to maximize the activation of a certain channel or layer by maximizing a norm of the channel's or layer's activation vectors.
-We refer to the resulting image, $\hat{v}$ in Eq.\eqref{eq:FeatureVectorization}, as a feature visualization (FV) vector.
-In order to generate FV that are not full of high-frequency noise, as it is the case for adversarial examples \cite{Szegedy2013adv,Goodfellow2014dl,Athalye2017adv}, several regularization techniques have been proposed \cite{olah2017feature, mordvintsev2018differentiable}: \emph{transformation robustness} applies several stochastic image transformations, e.g., jittering, rotating, or scaling, before each optimization step; \emph{frequency penalization} either explicitly penalizes the variance between neighboring pixels or applies bilateral filters on top of the input.
+We refer to the resulting image, $\hat{v}$ in Eq.\eqref{eq:FeatureVectorization}, as a Feature Visualization (FV) vector.
+To generate FV that are not full of high-frequency noise, as is the case for adversarial examples \citep{Szegedy2013adv,Goodfellow2014dl,Athalye2017adv}, several regularization techniques have been proposed \citep{olah2017feature, mordvintsev2018differentiable}: \emph{transformation robustness} applies several stochastic image transformations, e.g., jittering, rotating, and scaling, before each optimization step; \emph{frequency penalization} either explicitly penalizes the variance between neighboring pixels or applies bilateral filters on top of the input.
 In order to even further reduce high-frequency patterns that correspond to noise, it was proposed to perform the optimization in a spatially decorrelated and whitened space, instead of the original image space.
 This space corresponds to the Fourier transformation of the image based on the spatially decorrelated colors.
-In this way, high frequency components are already reduced in the gradient and are successively not being accumulated.
+In this way, high-frequency components are successfully reduced.

+Feature Visualization methods have proven effective in explaining the concepts learned within Deep neural Networks \citep{goh2021multimodal}.
+These methods have also been employed for the purpose of explaining the \textit{circuits} within DNNs, which represent computational subgraphs responsible for the transformation of various features \citep{cammarata2020thread}.
+Additionally, Activation Maximisation approaches have been used to identify neurons responsible for \textit{spurious correlations} \citep{bykov2023dora} and human-implanted backdoors \citep{casper2023red}.